YuSugihara/QTL-seq/README.md

 ### Build a custom SnpEff database
 If you are working with a non-model organism or your own reference genome, you may need to build a custom SnpEff database.
 For detailed instructions on how to build a custom SnpEff database, please refer to the [Build a Custom SnpEff Database](docs/02_Guide_to_Build_SnpEff_DB.md) document.

+Here is the full, updated QTL-seq FAQ section with the selected phrasing:

+## Frequently Asked Questions

+### Choosing the reference genome
+You can use a line that was not involved in the cross as the reference genome.
+In the version of QTL-seq published by [Takagi et al., 2013](https://doi.org/10.1111/tpj.12105), the reference fasta was rebuilt using one of the parents' reads to create a consensus sequence.
+However, starting from version 2, that step has been omitted.
+Instead, the VCF file is used to determine which parent contributed each segregating mutation found in the progeny.

+### When there are many contigs
+The current setting has been updated to pick the top 50 contigs based on length, so only these contigs will be displayed in the plot.
+However, the table contains SNP-index information for all contigs, allowing you to confirm significant SNPs even for contigs not shown in the plot.
+You can also generate plots for these SNPs independently if needed.
+Since contigs smaller than the sliding window size often produce less reliable results, excluding them from the analysis should not be an issue.

+### How to filter for higher-confidence SNPs
+If the phenotype is clear and the sequence data is clean, the default settings should already show some results.
+If you want to focus on higher-confidence SNPs, you can sequence both parents and retain only the SNPs that are clearly 0/0 in one parent and 1/1 in the other in the VCF file, which should produce cleaner results.
+However, keep in mind that the current version of QTL-seq only allows input for one parent’s sequence.
+For more detailed guidance on creating VCFs that include both parents and bulks, you might find this [link](https://github.com/YuSugihara/QTL-seq/blob/master/docs/01_QTL-seq_Commands_Breakdown.md) helpful.

-## About multiple testing correction
+### About multiple testing correction
 This function has been deprecated since v2.2.5.
 We highly recommend running QTL-seq without this function.
 However, if you would like to use this function, you can use it with versions of QTL-seq older than v2.2.5.